ZhixianHu/zhixianhu.github.io/_pages/about.md

 * Reviewed literatures on perception information processing with tactile sensors.
   Central Member.
 May 2022 – Feb 2023.
   * Surveyed on tactile perception algorithms and corresponding performances as well as practical applications.
-  * Wrote a literature review that targets at investigating algorithms on tactile sensor information processing (accepted by Advanced Intelligent Systems, to appear).
+  * Wrote a literature review that targets at investigating algorithms on tactile sensor information processing.

 * Developed an augmented pointing gesture estimation method.
   Individual Project.
 Dec 2020 - Sep 2021.